 At Claremont Railway we have a strong emphasis on social, fun tennis.

+We are a community tennis club in South Dublin.
 We run regular social events throughout the year with something to suit members of all levels.
 These events are the perfect way for new members to get to meet other club members.
+We also offer plenty of beginner tennis lessons.
 Please come and join us, and feel free to bring a friend along to try it out!

-For higher level players, we run several club competitions throughout the year and enter all DLTC competitions from Class 1-8.
-We also run regular team training sessions.
+For higher level players, we run several club competitions throughout the year and enter all DLTC competitions from Class 1-9.

-The club welcomes players of all levels – from Class 1 League standard to absolute beginners.
+The club welcomes players of all levels – from Class 1 to beginners.
 We are very much a family oriented club, with emphasis on the development of junior members and a good mix of social and competitive play.

-Regular coaching is available for all members from Tennis Ireland qualified coaches.
+Regular coaching is available for all members from a great team of Tennis Ireland qualified coaches.

 Railway Union Sports Club

-Claremont Railway Lawn Tennis Club is one of 6 sports in Railway Union whose grounds also host a gym facility, a bridge club that plays in the clubhouse, a bar, a car park, and a new building which provides team rooms and classes for Yoga/Pilates/Boxing etc.
+Claremont Railway Lawn Tennis Club is one of 6 sports in Railway Union whose grounds also host a gym facility, a bridge club, a bar, a car park, and a new building which provides team rooms and classes for Yoga/Pilates/Boxing etc.

-The club also hosts a fresh food market every Wednesday & Saturday from 9am to 2pm – please see http://railwayunionsc.com/ for more details.
+The club also hosts a fresh food market weekly for most of the year – please see http://railwayunionsc.com/ for more details.

 As a tennis club we work together with the other sports club’s to facilitate an all-inclusive atmosphere with myriad sports and facilities, ensuring that all club members can make the most of their memberships.
 Membership to each sports club is run separately, however, a discount applies to those who join multiple sports.
 In terms of club upkeep, each sport contributes a portion of it’s membership income, based on it’s share of costs, to the central Railway Union club which allows a central management committee to run the wider club including the bar, gym, and market.